MagicCheese1/CustomModelAPI/README.md

 # CustomModelAPI

-This plugin is not finished and isn't being worked on at all
+This plugin is not finished and currently isn't being worked on at all